SeaGL/seagl.github.io/_posts/2026-04-16-keynote-nominations-CfP-soon.md

 tags: "2026"
 ---

-SeaGL 2026 is coming together, and we have a handful of exciting updates to share with the community.
-We are so excited to let you know that our Call for Proposals is opening next week! 🎉
+SeaGL 2026 is coming together, and we have a handful of exciting updates to share with the community. 🎉

 ## 🔑 Help us choose our keynote speakers

-Keynotes set the tone for the entire conference, and we think the SeaGL community is in the best position to help us get them right.
-This year, we are asking attendees, past speakers, volunteers, and anyone who cares about SeaGL to nominate someone they think would make a meaningful and inspiring keynote speaker.
+Keynote speakers are a vital part of our conference, and we'd love the SeaGL community's help in finding voices to highlight on the main stage!
+If you're an attendee, past speaker, volunteer, or simply someone who cares about SeaGL, we'd really appreciate it if you'd nominate someone who would make a meaningful and inspiring keynote speaker.

 Consider nominating people whose work you admire, advocacy has made a difference, or perspective you think would challenge and energize an audience of free and open source software enthusiasts.